 Jam is Ready.
 Place the jam in mason jars and put in refrigerator if you’re going to eat it immediately (or within the month).
 It will turn into a thicker jam consistency overnight.

 I hope you like this easy to make Strawberry Jam without pectin!
-Make sure to serve over a warm piece of toast (here’s my homemade white bread recipe!) – that’s my favorite way!
+Make sure to serve over a warm piece of toast (here’s my homemade white bread recipe!) or with homemade scones (along with clotted cream)- that’s my favorite way!

 Easy Jam Recipes You’ll Like